tightanium/tightanium.github.io/src_ps2_settings/ps2Settings.md

 - I am in no way responsible if you somehow manage to break something.
 However, I am willing to try to help you with your problem.
 ```

+---

 ## Windows Optimizations

 ### Nagle's Algorithm

 I disable this to reduce latency to the server.
 Basically it waits to fill up a packet with data - in our case, PS2 game updates - before sending it all at once.
-By disabling the algo, our computer will send more frequent updates at the cost of wasted space in the packet resulting in higher bandwidth consumption.
-You don't need to worry about this with modern networks.
+By disabling the algo, our computer will send more frequent updates and reduce our latency to the server at the cost of wasted space in the packet and higher bandwidth consumption.
+You shouldn't have to worry about this with modern networks unless you're on a data cap or a poor connection.

 #### How To Disable Nagle's Algorithm